-- 71 Scottish Government Under the Environmental Impact Assessment (Scotland) Regulations 2011 Scottish Government is a statutory consultee to any submitted EIA.
-The comments detailed below are presented only in relation to the Environmental Statement (ES) and are not consultation responses on the appropriateness or otherwise of the submitted development proposal: - Historic Scotland Content to agree with conclusions of ES in that there will be no significant adverse effects on historic environment features within the statutory remit of HS.
+- Scottish Government Under the Environmental Impact Assessment (Scotland) Regulations 2011 Scottish Government is a statutory consultee to any submitted EIA.
+The comments detailed below are presented only in relation to the Environmental Statement (ES) and are not consultation responses on the appropriateness or otherwise of the submitted development proposal: - Historic Scotland Content to agree with conclusions of ES in that there will be no significant adverse effects on historic environment features within the statutory remit of HS. - Transport Scotland Confirm that proposal not likely to have significant impacts on operation of trunk road network. - Environmental Quality Division: No comments to offer in relation to air quality and noise - Scottish Water No objections.
+Confirm that there are no public sewers in the vicinity and that capacity exists to serve the development at Glendevon Water Treatment Works.

-- Transport Scotland Confirm that proposal not likely to have significant impacts on operation of trunk road network. - Environmental Quality Division No comments to offer in relation to air quality and noise. - Scottish Water No objections.
-Confirm that there are no public sewers in the vicinity and that capacity exists to serve the development at Glendevon Water Treatment Works. - 73 SEPA No objection provided that conditions included on any planning permission to deliver an Environmental Management Plan prior to commencement of site works and the submission and agreement of Peat Management Plan. - SNH Proposed extension would fit well in landscape terms with existing, operational Burnfoot Hill Wind Farm. - 75 Ministry of Defence No objections.
-Request aviation lighting fitted to any approved turbines. - 76 Civil Aviation Authority No adverse comments. - 77 RSPB No objections. - 78 British Geological Society No objections.
-Ground water monitoring comments. - 79 Clackmannanshire Council No objections. - 80 Perth & Kinross Heritage Trust No objections.
-No archaeological conditions required. - 81 PKC - Environmental Health No objection but conditions recommended in respect of turbine noise. - Biodiversity No objections.
+- 77 SEPA No objection provided that conditions included on any planning permission to deliver an Environmental Management Plan prior to commencement of site works and the submission and agreement of Peat Management Plan - 78 SNH Identify serious adverse landscape and visual impacts and serious concerns in relation to risk of peat slides. - 79 Ministry of Defence No objections.
+Request aviation lighting fitted to any approved turbines. - 80 Civil Aviation Authority No comments - 81 RSPB No objections - 82 British Geological Society No objections.
+Ground water monitoring comments. - 83 Clackmannanshire Council considers the proposal to be unacceptable:- - Unacceptable cumulative visual and landscape impacts with existing windfarms - Would be viewed as separate wind farm to Burnfoot Hill and have significant adverse impact on sensitive viewpoints - Significantly diminish the existing landscape character of this part of the Ochil Hills where windfarms would become the dominant characteristic - If approved would set an undesirable precedent for further wind energy development in this part of the Ochil Hills - 84 PKHT No objections.
+No archaeological conditions required. - 85 PKC - Environmental Health No objection but conditions recommended in respect of turbine noise. - Biodiversity No objections.
 Content with assessment of biodiversity interests and prescribed mitigation measures. - Community Greenspace - 1.
 Access Officer: No objection.
 Welcome delivery of mitigation measures to public route infrastructure set out in ES. - 2.
-Landscape Officer: No Objection:
+Landscape Officer: Objection: siting and design, visual impact, landscape impacts, cumulative effects.

-82 Community Councils
+86 Community Councils

-- 1. Auchterarder Community Council No comments. - Muckhart Community Council advise a cumulative assessment of likely visual impacts is undertaken; adverse effects on Gleneagles Hotel and grounds. - Dollar Community Council Visual and cumulative impact concerns; detriment to recreational walking experience; adverse effects on local economy. - Braco and Greenloaning Community Council Visual and cumulative impact concerns; adverse effects on Gleneagles Hotel and grounds.
+1. Auchterarder Community Council - No comments

+- Muckhart Community Council advise a cumulative assessment of likely visual impacts is undertaken; adverse effects on Gleneagles Hotel and grounds - Dollar Community Council Visual and cumulative impact concerns; detriment to recreational walking experience; adverse effects on local economy. - Braco and Greenloaning Community Council Visual and cumulative impact concerns; adverse effects on Gleneagles Hotel and grounds